lagos343/Anonimizer/README.md

 For read the Excel Sheets requires [Pandas](https://pandas.pydata.org/) and [OpenPyXl](https://openpyxl.readthedocs.io/en/stable/#)

-Install the librarys from the terminal with the followings command.
+Install the librarys from the terminal with the followings commands.

 ```sh
 pip install pandas